ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 ## Form action caveat

-There's only one thing to be aware of: Because file objects cannot be serialized, you must use a `withFiles` helper function when you return a form containing files:
+There's one important thing to be aware of: Because file objects cannot be serialized, you must use a `withFiles` helper function when you return a form containing files:

 ```ts
 import { fail } from '@sveltejs/kit';